iMicknl/iMicknl/README.md

   - [Recognizers-Text](https://github.com/microsoft/Recognizers-Text), entity recognizers for Number, Unit and DateTime
   - and various other Microsoft repositories, like [BotFramework-Composer](https://github.com/microsoft/BotFramework-Composer) and [omnichannel-chat-sdk](https://github.com/microsoft/omnichannel-chat-sdk).

-- 💬 Ask me about Conversational AI, Knowledge Mining and Pre-Built AI for Developers (Cognitive Services).

-- 📫 How to reach me: Send me a message [via LinkedIn](https://www.linkedin.com/in/imick/) or via the emailaddress listed on my profile.
+- 📫 How to reach me: send me a message [via LinkedIn](https://www.linkedin.com/in/imick/).